-- 1. Detailed information on the events that led to the diagnosis - 2.
-Physical examination findings - 3.
-X-ray studies (including CT scan if performed) - 4.
-Details on the treatment provided or operation performed - 5.
-Surgeon's postoperative findings and recommendations, including post-operative endoscopic examination findings. - 6.
-Copies of the pre- and post-op notes and dictated operation report - 7.
-Documentation of successful post-treatment/post-surgical barofunction using a hyperbaric chamber or touch and go landings in the "back seat" of an aircraft from 5,000' and 10,000' or other means (call NAMI ENT at 850-452-3256 to discuss if necessary).
+- 1. Detailed information on the events that led to the diagnosis. - 2.
+Physical examination and ENT consultation notes. - 3.
+CT scan report(s) if performed. - 4.
+Details on the treatment provided or operation performed. - 5.
+If surgery performed, copies of the pre- and post-op notes and dictated operation report. - 6.
+If surgery performed, postoperative findings and clearance recommendations, including endoscopic examination findings. - 7.
+Documentation of successful post-treatment/post-surgical barofunction via functional flight, hyperbaric chamber, or other means (for class I and II only).